amler/day-4-homework/README.md

 #30 CSS Animations
 ==============
 Day 4 homework at the Iron Yard was to explore CSS effects.
-I practice CSS3 animations and transform.
+I practiced CSS3 animations and transform.
 For one of my examples, I explored recreating a Mondrian painting by practing position absolute.

 ### References
 ==============